School Attendance Policy: A Quick Guide For Parents

 No. Punctuality is a legal requirement.
 Children who arrive late miss important learning and disrupt the class.
 We monitor lateness carefully because it is often a precursor to later absenteeism.

-• Leave of absences which are unauthorised should not be taken.
-If they do so, parents are committing an offence and may be subject to a Fixed Penalty Notice or prosecution.
+> Leave of absences which are unauthorised should not be taken.
+If they do so, parents are committing an offence and may be subject to a Fixed Penalty Notice or prosecution (the Government Guidelines can be found on the back of the school’s Application for Leave of Absence form).

 The following table indicates the impact of absence on your child’s learning and progress and any action school is legally required to take: